 The bioregional assessments:

-- assess the potential impacts, particularly focusing on regional scale and cumulative impacts, due to coal seam gas and open-cut and underground coal mining developments (in the past, present and foreseeable future)
+- assessed the potential impacts, particularly focusing on regional scale and cumulative impacts, due to CSG and open-cut and underground coal mining developments (in the past, present and foreseeable future)

-- investigate risk by indicating the level of impact and the probability of that impact occurring
+- investigated risk by indicating the level of impact and the probability of that impact occurring

 - are made up of a number of products such as registers, models and reports which are available to the public